Cecilio Perera Villanueva | © Shirley Suarez

 Cecilio Perera Villanueva

-Cecilio Perera is an internationally acclaimed guitarist.
-He stands out for his musicality, expressiveness, virtuosity and his broad and versatile repertoire ranging from medieval, renaissance, baroque, classical, romantic, contemporary to Latin American folklore and other genres.
+Cecilio Perera is an internationally acclaimed guitarist who stands out for his musicality, expressiveness and virtuosity.
+His broad and versatile repertoire includes Medieval, Renaissance, Baroque, Classical, Romantic and Contemporary works, as well as music from Latin American folklore and other genres.
 He teaches guitar at the Mozarteum University in Salzburg.

-He regularly receives invitations from major orchestras such as the Salzburg Philharmonic, the Qingdao China Symphony Orchestra, the St. Petersburg Hermitage Orchestra, the Bläserphilharmonie Mozarteum Salzburg, the Sanremo Symphony Orchestra, the Italian Orchestra Naonis Musical Academy, the Vivaldi Conservatory Orchestra of Alessandria, the Youth Orchestra of Valencia, the Almería Symphony Orchestra, the National Symphony Orchestra of Cuba, the OFUNAM Philharmonic Orchestra, the Yucatán Symphony Orchestra, the Jalisco Philharmonic Orchestra, the Nuevo León Symphony Orchestra, the Michoacán Symphony Orchestra, the Guanajuato Symphony Orchestra, the Acapulco Philharmonic Orchestra or the Chihuahua Symphony Orchestra.
+Orchestras he was worked with include the Salzburg Philharmonic, the Qingdao China Symphony Orchestra, the St. Petersburg Hermitage Orchestra, the Bläserphilharmonie Mozarteum Salzburg, the Sanremo Symphony Orchestra, the Italian Orchestra Naonis Musical Academy, the Vivaldi Conservatory Orchestra of Alessandria, the Youth Orchestra of Valencia, the Almería Symphony Orchestra, the National Symphony Orchestra of Cuba, the OFUNAM Philharmonic Orchestra, the Yucatán Symphony Orchestra, the Jalisco Philharmonic Orchestra, the Nuevo León Symphony Orchestra, the Michoacán Symphony Orchestra, the Guanajuato Symphony Orchestra, the Acapulco Philharmonic Orchestra and the Chihuahua Symphony Orchestra.

-His repertoire ranges from medieval and renaissance music with the lute, to contemporary new works written for him by composers such as Leo Brouwer, Simone Fontanelli, Clarice Assad, Julio César Oliva, Michele Lanari, Ernesto Lunagómez, Cuberto Córdova.
-He frequently performs chamber music with violin, flute, voice, cello, string quartet and various other musical groups.
+Cecilio Perera’s repertoire covers everything from medieval and renaissance lute music to contemporary works written for him by composers such as Leo Brouwer, Simone Fontanelli, Clarice Assad, Julio César Oliva, Michele Lanari, Ernesto Lunagómez and Cuberto Córdova.
+He is a passionate chamber musician and frequently performs with violinists, flautists, cellists, singers, string quartets and various other musical groups.

 Since 2022 he has been Artistic Director of the concert series "Treffpunkt Solitär: Die Gitarre".